Priest–penitent privilege: Ireland

 The privilege was recognised under the common law of the Republic of Ireland as the privilege of the priest in the case of Cook v.
 Carroll [1945] IR 515., reversing an earlier judgment from 1802.
 In 2011, in the wake of several sex abuse scandals, the Fine Gael–Labour government announced plans to criminalise failure to report an allegation of child abuse, even if made during confession.
 Seán Brady, the Catholic primate of all Ireland, condemned this as compromising the seal of the confessional.

 Poland

 Article 178 of the Polish Code of Criminal Procedure explicitly forbids calling a clergyman as a witness in order to disclose information he obtained during a confession.
 Article 261 of the Polish Code of Civil Procedure allows clergymen to abstain from testifying if this would reveal information he obtained during a confession.

-United Kingdom
+Taiwan

-The status of priest–penitent privilege in English law has not been absolutely determined (see specific articles).
+Article 182 of Criminal Procedure states that a witness who is or was clergyman, lawyer, physician, psychologist or other similar roles cannot be compelled into testifying against their clients (not limited to defendants) regarding secrets learned during their service unless with explicit permission from said person.